Course Descriptions

 INTERMEDIATE NAVAJO II (NAVAJO IV)

-NAVA 2120 is a continuation of NAVA 2110 and builds on those concepts.
-This class continues to focus on the continued development of all four language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
-The goal of this course is to develop Navajo language skills to be able to communicate at the intermediate level (high).
-The course will use a communicative approach for students to learn about the fundamentals of conversation, vocabulary, and grammar.
-Lessons are enhanced with cultural content
+NAVA 2120 is a continuation of NAVA 2110 and builds on the concepts introduced there.
+This class continues to focus on the development of all four key language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
+The course will use a communicative approach to help students learn about the fundamentals of conversation, vocabulary, and grammar.
+The goal of this course is to develop Navajo language skills to the point that students are able to communicate at the intermediate level (high intermediate competency level).
+Lessons are enhanced with cultural content.

 Pre-requisite: